JuliaDocs/Documenter.jl/docs/src/man/doctests.md

 makedocs(modules=[MyPackage], ...)
 ```

+!!! note
+    Please make sure to include all modules that contain docstrings with doctests in the
+    `modules` argument to [`makedocs`](@ref).
+Otherwise these doctests will not be run.

 ### Block-level setup code

 Yet another option is to use the `setup` keyword argument to the `jldoctest` block, which is